revx-official/log/README.md

-# log
+# output

 ---

-*log* is part of the *revx* project.
+*output* is part of the *revx* project.
 It is a simple logging framework which enables colored console output.

 Features: